vhive-serverless/vSwarm/README.md

 [vHive](https://github.com/ease-lab/vhive), and is compatible with all technologies that it supports, namely, containers, Firecracker and gVisor microVMs.
 The majority of benchmarks support distributed tracing with [Zipkin](https://zipkin.io/) which traces both the infra components and the user functions.

-Additionally, [several](./benchmarks/README.md#standalone-functions-benchmark-summary) of the benchmarks are compatible with [vSwarm-u](https://github.com/vhive-serverless/vSwarm-u), a framework that integrates the benchmarks with [gem5](https://www.gem5.org/), the state-of-the-art research platform for system-and microarchitecture.
+In addition to the multi-function benchmarks, the vSwarm suite contains a set of [standalone functions](./benchmarks/README.md#standalone-functions-benchmark-summary), which support both x86 and arm64 architectures.
+Most of the standalone functions are compatible with [vSwarm-u](https://github.com/vhive-serverless/vSwarm-u), which allows to run them in the [gem5](https://www.gem5.org/) cycle-accurate full-system CPU simulator and study microarchitectural implications of serverless computing. the state-of-the-art research platform for system-and microarchitecture.
+The standalone functions can therefore be used as microbenchmarks to first pin-point microarchitectural bottlenecks in execution of serverless workloads using [Top-Down](https://www.intel.com/content/www/us/en/develop/documentation/vtune-cookbook/top/methodologies/top-down-microarchitecture-analysis-method.html) analysis ([tool](https://github.com/andikleen/pmu-tools/wiki/toplev-manual)) on real hardware and then further explore and optimize these bottlenecks using the [gem5](https://www.gem5.org/) cycle-accurate simulator.

 ## Directory Structure